-The QM Program includes tiered levels of authority and responsibility related to quality of care and services provided to Members.
-The line of authority originates from the Governing Board and extends to Practitioners through a number of different committees and subcommittees.
+The QMHETP includes tiered levels of authority, accountability, and responsibility related to quality of care and services provided to Members.
+The line of authority originates from the Governing Board and extends to Practitioners through different subcommittees.
+Further details can be found in the IEHP organizational chart.

 IEHP Governing Board: IEHP was created as a public entity as a result of a Joint Powers Agency (JPA) agreement between Riverside and San Bernardino Counties.
 Two (2) Members from each County Board of Supervisors sit on the Governing Board as well as three (3) public Members from each county.
-The Governing Board provides direction for the QM Program, evaluates QM Program effectiveness, and evaluates and approves the annual QM Program Description.
+The Governing Board provides direction for the QMHET Program, evaluates QMHET Program effectiveness, and evaluates and approves the annual QMHET Program Description.

-Quality Management Committee: The QM Committee reports to the Governing Board and retains oversight of the QM Program with direction from the Chief Medical and Chief Quality Officers.
-The QM Committee disseminates the quality improvement process to participating groups, Physicians, Subcommittees, and internal IEHP departments.
-The QM Committee meets at least quarterly to report findings, reports actions and recommendations to the IEHP Governing Board, seek methods to increase the quality of health care for Members, recommends policy decisions, evaluate QI activity results, and provide oversight for Subcommittees.
+Quality Management and Health Equity Transformation Committee: The QMHETC reports to the Governing Board and retains oversight of the QMHETP with direction from the CMO and CQO or physician designee, in collaboration with the Chief Health Equity Officer (CHEO).
+The QMHETC promulgates the quality improvement process to participating groups and physicians, Providers, Subcommittees, and internal IEHP functional areas with oversight by the CMO and CQO.
+The QMHET Committee meets at least quarterly to report findings, reports actions and recommendations to the IEHP Governing Board, seek methods to increase the quality of health care for Members, recommends policy decisions, evaluate QI activity results, and provide oversight for Subcommittees.

-QM SUBCOMMITTEES: The following Subcommittees, chaired by the IEHP Chief Medical Officer, Chief Quality Officer or designee, report findings and recommendations to the QM Committee:
+QM SUBCOMMITTEES: The following Subcommittees, chaired by the IEHP Chief Medical Officer, Chief Quality Officer or designee, report findings and recommendations to the QMHET Committee:

 - 1. Quality Improvement Subcommittee: analyzes and evaluates QI activities and reports results; develops action items as needed; and ensures follow-up as appropriate.
-All action plans are documented on the QI Subcommittee Work Plan. - 2.
-Peer Review Subcommittee: The Peer Review Subcommittee serves as the committee for clinical quality review of Practitioners; evaluates and makes decisions regarding Member or Practitioner grievances and clinical quality of care cases. - 3.
+All action plans are documented on the QI Subcommittee Work Plan. - Peer Review Subcommittee: The Peer Review Subcommittee serves as the committee for clinical quality review of Practitioners; evaluates and makes decisions regarding Member or Practitioner grievances and clinical quality of care cases. - 3.
 Credentialing Subcommittee: provides discussion and consideration of all network Practitioners being credentialed or re-credentialed; reviews Practitioner qualifications including adverse findings; approves or denies continued participation in the network every three (3) years for re-credentialing. - 4.
-Pharmacy and Therapeutics Subcommittee: reviews IEHP's medication formulary, monitors medication prescribing practices by IEHP Practitioners, under- and overutilization of medications, provides updates to pharmacy related programs, and reviews patient safety reports related to medication. - 5.
+Pharmacy and Therapeutics Subcommittee: reviews IEHP's medication formulary, monitors medication prescribing practices by IEHP Practitioners, under- and over- utilization of medications, provides updates to pharmacy related programs, and reviews patient safety reports related to medication. - 5.
 Utilization Management Subcommittee: The UM Subcommittee reviews and approves the Utilization Management, Disease Management and Behavioral Health Programs annually.
-The Subcommittee monitors for over-utilization and under-utilization; ensures that UM & BH decisions are based only on appropriateness of care and service; and reviews and updates preventive care and CPGs that are not primarily medication related.
+The Subcommittee monitors for over-utilization and under-utilization; ensures that UM & BH decisions are based only on appropriateness of care and service; and reviews and updates preventive care and CPGs that are not primarily medication related. - 6.
+Population Health Management (PHM) Subcommittee: The PHM Subcommittee is responsible for reviewing, monitoring and evaluating program information and progress while providing regulatory oversight in alignment with DHCS and